 Initial symptoms usually occur in the upper respiratory tract and resemble those associated with a severe common cold, including a persistent runny nose (rhinorrhea), nasal crusting and nasal obstruction or congestion.
 More serious symptoms include nosebleeds, ulcerations of the mucous membranes in the nose with secondary bacterial infection, sinus pain, inflammation of the sinuses (paranasal sinusitis), and hoarseness.
 Some affected individuals will develop a hole or tear in the wall (septum) dividing the nostrils, resulting in the collapse of the bridge of the nose, a condition called saddle nose.
 Affected individuals may also develop recurrent middle ear inflammation (otitis media), which, if untreated, may eventually result in hearing loss.

 Many affected individuals will develop symptoms affecting the lungs (pulmonary).
-These symptoms include a persistent cough, episodes of coughing up of blood (hemoptysis), difficulty breathing (dyspnea), chest pain, inflammation of the thin membrane lining the outside of the lungs and the inside of the lungs (pleuritis), and the excess buildup of fluid around the lungs (pleural effusion).
+These symptoms include a persistent cough, episodes of coughing up of blood (hemoptysis), difficulty breathing (dyspnea), chest pain, inflammation of the thin membrane lining the outside of the lungs and the inside of the lungs (pleuritis), excess buildup of fluid around the lungs (pleural effusion), and inflammation of the lung tissues themselves.
 There may be substances such as blood, pus or protein (pulmonary infiltrates) in lung tissue that can be detected on x-ray examination.
 Sometimes, affected individuals experience inflammation and narrowing of the area of the windpipe below the vocal cords (subglottis), a condition known as subglottic stenosis.
 Inflammation and narrowing of the whole windpipe (tracheal stenosis) can also occur.
 These conditions can cause difficulty breathing, high-pitched noisy breathing (stridor), wheezing, or voice changes.
 Bleeding (hemorrhaging) in the lungs is a potential serious complication that requires hospitalization and aggressive treatment.
 Respiratory symptoms are often the first sign in children with this disorder.

 Approximately 75% of individuals eventually develop kidney (renal) disease.
 However, in many people, no symptoms are apparent (asymptomatic).
-Affected individuals may develop high blood pressure (hypertension) and/or inflammation of the cluster of blood vessels and nerve fibers of the kidney called the glomeruli, which filter the blood.
+Affected individuals may develop high blood pressure (hypertension) and fluid retention in the legs.
+These symptoms are caused by inflammation of the cluster of blood vessels and nerve fibers of the kidney called the glomeruli, which filter the blood.
 Glomeruli become swollen and misshapen and cannot perform their proper function, a condition known as glomerulonephritis.
-This can lead to small amounts of blood and protein in the urine.
+This can lead to small amounts of blood but great loss of protein in the urine.
 Without treatment, progressive kidney damage can occur, eventually causing life-threatening kidney (renal) failure.

 Most individuals experience symptoms affecting the muscles and skeleton, including pain in various joints (polyarthralgia), inflammation and swelling of the joints (arthritis), inflammation of muscles (myositis), and muscle pain (myalgia).